phonopy/phono3py/doc/install.md

 functions and then the LAPACKE functions call the BLAS routines.
 If both of the inner and outer multithreadings can be activated, the inner multithreading must be deactivated at the compilation time.
-This is achieved by setting the C macro `MULTITHREADED_BLAS`, which can be written in `setup.py`.
-Deactivating the multithreading of BLAS using the environment variables is not recommended because it is used in the non-nested parts of the code and these multithreadings are unnecessary to be deactivated.
+This is achieved by setting the C macro `MULTITHREADED_BLAS`, which can be written in `CMakeLists.txt`.
+Deactivating the multithreading of BLAS using the environment variables is not recommended because it is also used in the non-nested parts of the code and these multithreadings are unnecessary to be deactivated.

 ## Trouble shooting